SoftwareAG/c8y-docs/content/edge-kubernetes/k8-edge-connecting-edge-to-cloud-bundle/data-exchange-using-data-broker.md

 To create a data connector and upload the data to the tenant account, perform the following steps:

-1. In your Edge, log in to the *edge* tenant.
+1. In your Edge, log in to the "edge" tenant.

 2. In your Edge, go to the Administration application.
 Click **Data broker** > **Data connectors**.